SirGoodenough/HA_Blueprints/Automations/Zigbee2MQTT - Xiaomi Cube Controller.md

 https://community.home-assistant.io/t/script-blueprint-to-turn-my-tv-on-and-put-it-into-the-correct-mode-for-the-input-device-i-want/338755

+This is a SCRIPT Blueprint that uses my Broadlink RM3 to turn my TV on and get it into the correct mode, Pushes remote buttons in sequence.

 #### 🧯Tasmota EZ Button Blueprint

 This Script Blueprint generates 3 Buttons to help you manage your Tasmota installed base.
 Restart All, Update a few, and Update all.